5 Google Translate Alternatives for Live Conversations on Mobile

 Microsoft Translator is ideal for quick tourist interaction, short classroom conversations, and brief client communication.

 Talking Translator covers 90 languages and supports voice-to-voice and voice-to-text real-time translation.
-Talking translator is a great fit for students practicing pronunciation or business professionals needing quick translations during meetings.
+Talking Translator is a great fit for students practicing pronunciation or business professionals needing quick translations during meetings.
 However, you need to tap the Mic icon at the bottom every time you speak.

 Plus, Talking Translator does not offer continuous translation like you’d get with JotMe, which breaks the conversation flow.
 Talking Translator doesn’t save the live translation in one continuous thread, and you need to check the Conversation History for previous chats.
 Talking Translator also displays ads, which can be distracting during important conversations.